 The geologic and geotechnical engineering consultants conclude that the proposed development is feasible and will be free from geologic hazard provided their recommendations are incorporated into the proposed development.
-The geotechnical report contains several recommendations to be incorporated into the project including grading, foundations, retaining walls, drainage, swimming pool, sewage system, and excavations.
-To ensure that the recommendations of the consultants have been incorporated into all proposed development, the Commission, as specified in Special Condition No. One (1), requires the applicant to incorporate the recommendations cited in the geotechnical report into all final design and construction plans.
+The geotechnical reports contain several recommendations to be incorporated into the project including grading, foundations, concrete slabs, drainage, sewage system, and excavations.
+To ensure that the recommendations of the consultants have been incorporated into all proposed development, the Commission, as specified in Special Condition One (1), requires the applicant to incorporate the recommendations cited in the geotechnical report into all final design and construction plans.
 Final plans approved by the consultant shall be in substantial conformance with the plans approved by the Commission.
 Any substantial changes to the proposed developments, as approved by the Commission, which may be recommended by the applicant's consultant shall require an amendment to the permit or a new coastal development permit.

 The Commission finds that controlling and diverting run-off in a non-erosive manner from the proposed structures, impervious surfaces, and building pad will also add to the geologic stability of the project site.
-Therefore, in order to minimize erosion and ensure stability of the project site, and to ensure that adequate drainage and erosion control is included in the proposed development, the Commission requires the applicant to submit final drainage and erosion control plans certified by the geotechnical engineer, as specified in Special Conditions Two (2) and Four (4).
+Therefore, in order to minimize erosion and ensure stability of the project site, and to ensure that adequate drainage and erosion control is included in the proposed development, the Commission requires the applicants to submit final drainage and erosion control plans certified by the geotechnical engineer, as specified in Special Conditions Two (2) and Four (4).

-In addition, the applicant is proposing approximately 2,702 cu. yds. of grading (2,667 cu. yds. of cut, 35 cu. yds. of fill) for construction of the proposed project.
-Approximately 1,069 cu. yds.
-(1,067 cu. yds. cut and 2 cu. yds. fill) of this total grading amount is required for the proposed driveway.
+In addition, the applicant is proposing approximately 1,100 cu. yds. grading (690 cu. yds. cut and 320 cu. yds fill).
 The Commission finds that landscaping of graded and disturbed areas on the subject site will serve to stabilize disturbed soils, reduce erosion and thus enhance and maintain the geologic stability of the site.
-Therefore, Special Condition Two (2) requires the applicant to utilize and maintain native and non-invasive plant species compatible with the surrounding area for landscaping the project site.
+Therefore, Special Condition Two (2) requires the applicants to utilize and maintain native and noninvasive plant species compatible with the surrounding area for landscaping the project site.
 Invasive and non-native plant species are generally characterized as having a shallow root structure in comparison with their high surface/foliage weight.
 The Commission notes that non-native and invasive plant species with high surface/foliage weight and shallow root structures do not serve to stabilize slopes and that such vegetation results in potential adverse effects to the stability of the project site.
 Native species, alternatively, tend to have a deeper root structure than non-native and invasive species, and once established aid in preventing erosion.
-Commission finds that in order to ensure site stability, all slopes and disturbed and graded areas of the project site shall be landscaped with appropriate native plant species, as specified in Special Condition Two (2).
+Therefore, the Commission finds that in order to ensure site stability, all slopes and disturbed and graded areas of the site shall be landscaped with appropriate native plant species, as specified in Special Condition Two (2).

-Furthermore, in order to ensure that vegetation clearance for fire protection purposes does not occur prior to commencement of grading or construction of the proposed structures, the Commission finds that it is necessary to impose a restriction on the removal of natural vegetation as specified in Special Condition No. Five (5).
+Furthermore, in order to ensure that vegetation clearance for fire protection purposes does not occur prior to commencement of grading or construction of the proposed structures, the Commission finds that it is necessary to impose a restriction on the removal of natural vegetation as specified in Special Condition Five (5).
 This restriction specifies that natural vegetation shall not be removed until grading or building permits have been secured and construction of the permitted structures has commenced.
 The limitation imposed by Special Condition Five (5) avoids loss of natural vegetation coverage resulting in unnecessary erosion in the absence of adequately constructed drainage and run-off control devices and implementation of the landscape and interim erosion control plans.